Designer: Anita Reynolds Art and Design

 - Co.
 Meath

 Anita is an artist based near the heritage town of Trim in Irelands Ancient East.
 She is inspired by the meadows, bogs, canals and historical heritage that surround her.
-She creates textile art and ceramic sculpture that is joyful, colourful and touched by nature.
+She creates ceramics for home and garden as well as textile art all inspired by her natural and historical environment

 About Anita Reynolds Art and Design